 Early History of the langfemead family

-Another 101 words (7 lines of text) covering the years 180 and 1808 are included under the topic Early langfemead History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our langfemead research.
+Another 51 words (4 lines of text) covering the years 180 and 1808 are included under the topic Early langfemead History in all our PDF Extended History products and printed products wherever possible.

 langfemead Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name langfemead were recorded, including Langmead, Langemead, Langmeed, Langmede, Langemede, Langmaid, Langmayd, Langmade, Longmead, Longmate and many more.